eddiesmo/papers/Summaries/Resnet.md

     - All plain/residual nets are trained from scratch
     - All plain/residual nets use Batch Normalization
     - Standard hyper-parameters & augmentation
-- Resnet 152 has lower time complexity than VGG-16/19
 - The learned features are well transferable to other tasks
     - Works well with Faster RCNN
     - Works well with semantic instance segmentation

-# Questions
- - How did researchers "see" the weak gradients in vanilla deep nets?
-How did they recognize the problem?

 Also skimmed:
 - Deep Residual Networks with 1K Layers